kevinrodbe/library/content/03-content-negotiation.md

 Our custom media type will be `application/vnd.apocalypse+json`.

-The media type name **application** tells us that the payload of the HTTP request or response is to be treated as part of an application-specific interaction.
+The media type name **application** tells us that the payload is to be treated as part of an application-specific interaction.
 The **vnd.apocalypse** part of the media type name declares that the media type is vendor-specific (vnd), and that the owner is the **apocalypse** application.
 The **+json** part declares JSON is used for the document formatting.

 Let's go to `config/initializers/mime_types.rb` and register our custom `apocalypse` media type: